grumpyjames/birding-almanac/sites/Barnes_WWT.md

 I'm going to go out on a limb here and say that this is probably the most reliable place in the UK to see Bittern in the Winter.
-The site is small, well birded, well stocked (reports of up to five Bitterns on a single day) and well reported, so if there is a Bittern:
+The site is small, well birded, well stocked (reports of up to five Bitterns in a single day) and well reported, so if there is a Bittern:

   * Someone will spot it